 Carving: the process of searching through the unused parts of a disk for files that haven’t been overwritten and recovering those files.
 Word do the wise: “deleted” does not mean gone--deleting a file usually just unlinks it from your computer’s file system.
 With the right software, the deleted files can usually be recovered.

 Clawback Agreement: a very handy agreement which states that if you accidentally give the other side your privileged documents, they have to give them back and can’t use them against you or claim they aren’t privileged anymore.
 There are no known reasons for not having a clawback agreement, but there are very good reasons to have one in place.
-A serviceable clawback agreement can be written in one paragraph.
-Go download one, and use it in every case.
-Like, right now.
-I’m not kidding.
+A serviceable clawback agreement can usually be written in one paragraph.

 Checksum: a sequence of numbers and letters that is essentially unique for each and every file in the world.
 Comes in several different flavors, including MD5 and SHA1.
 Extremely useful for finding duplicates, determining if someone has files they shouldn’t have, and identifying evidence.